Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Results Discussion

-\paragraph{K2 Starting Budget} The comprehensive study of various starting budgets on all datasets reveals that AL methods are more robust with regard to small starting budgets than previously reported \cite{bengarReducingLabelEffort2021a,gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019}.
+\textbf{P2 Starting budget.} The comprehensive study of various starting budgets on all datasets reveals that AL methods are more robust with regard to small starting budgets than previously reported \cite{bengarReducingLabelEffort2021a,gaoConsistencyBasedSemisupervisedActive2020,mittalPartingIllusionsDeep2019}.
 With the exception of Entropy we did not observe cold start problems even for any QM even in combination with notoriously prone ST models.
-The described robustness is presumably enabled by our thorough method configuration (K4) and heuristically adapted query sizes (K3).
-This finding has great impact potential suggesting that AL can be applied at earlier points in the annotation process thereby further reduced the labeling cost.
-Similarly for Self-SL models AL performs well on the small starting budgets with the exceptions of CIFAR-100 (All QMs), MIO-TCD (BALD), ISIC-2019 (Core-Set).
+The described robustness is presumably enabled by our thorough classifier configuration (P4) and heuristically adapted query sizes (P3).
+This finding has great impact potential suggesting that AL can be applied at earlier points in the annotation process thereby further reducing the labeling cost, especially in combination with BADGE which performed consistently better or on par with Random.
+Similarly for Self-SL models, AL performs well on small starting budgets with the exceptions of CIFAR-100 (BALD, Entropy) and MIO-TCD (BALD, Core-Set, Entropy).